mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 Guess what?
 Communities around different projects are *different*.
 And that's just how it should be.

+As for *coding styles*, they exist so code is more readable and easier to understand for a group of people in charge of working on it.
+Think deeply about if you really believe that semicolons actually improve the readability of your code.

 ## <q>Semicolon insertion bites back in return statements</q>